suruchi1997/ControlledVAE/README.md

    ```
     mkdir conv_mul
    ```
- * pen_conv.py consists of the training logic. execute pen_conv.py -rs. -rs is the random seed provided for weight initialization.
+ * pen_conv.py consists of the training logic.
+Execute pen_conv.py -rs. -rs is the random seed provided for weight initialization.
 The  base models and controllability-constrained models are trained and saved in the conv_mul/ folder.
    ```
     python pen_conv.py {integer}
    ```